• Products

 Select the text color and styling (bold and italics) to apply to the column(s) when the specified condition is met

-Applies the Text style and Background color for the conditional rule to the whole row, rather than just the specific column(s)
+Applies the Text and Cell background for the conditional rule to the whole row, rather than just the specific column(s)

 Conditional formatting applied to a table chart.
 Details in following paragraph.